balqui/degais/docs/doc.md

 Call the main program `degais` with the options `-h` or `--help` to refresh yourself about how to employ it.
+Other options allow you to specify how a sort of colored graph (actually a symmetric 2-structure) will be constructed.
+The output contains the decomposition of that "colored graph" into "boxes" called _clans_: all items in a clan (everything in the box or below it in the tree) are connected in the same way with the rest of the items.
+Clans that cannot be further decomposed (all elements correspond to single items) are called _primitive_.

 More information about the options follows.

 Option `-f N` / `--freq_thr N` discards all